DrewThomasson/VoxNovel/readme.md

 - [x] Low vram option(Details in readme)
 - [x] Gui Docker image (Graphical interface-no sound in gui yet)
 - [x] Headless version of docker image
 - [x] Headless version of VoxNovel
+- [x] A Google Colab using the headless version

 ## 🔜 Incoming Planned Features
 - [ ] Ability to change the character for a line if incorrectly attributed by booknlp